jwhudnall/lpthw/README.md

 # lpthw
-Code-along exercises from "Learn Python 3 the Hard Way"
+This repo follows my progress coding along with exercises from "Learn Python 3 the Hard Way".